For Teachers of World History

 After 25 years of teaching, I am taking a year off to rest, relax, and share my experience.
 I get a lot of requests through this blog to share my materials.
 It seems natural to me to expand on that.

 I will use this blog to link to future videos, blog posts, links, maybe podcasts, etc. designed to help you teach world history at the high school level.
 Please go to the “For Teachers of World History” tab.
-Below you’ll find a running list of posts.
+Below you’ll find a running list of posts and the topics they cover.
+There are a lot of links for you!!!

 Watch this short intro.